LiuYuancheng/PLC_and_RTU_Simulator/OPCUA_PLC_Simulator/Readme.md

 ------

-### System Workflow and Manual Mode Control
+### 4. System Workflow and Manual Mode Control

-This section explains how data flows through the Virtual PLC system when it is used in a cyber range and how manual override logic is managed through several OPC-UA bool variables.
+This section explains how data flows through the virtual PLC system when it is used in a cyber range and how manual override logic is managed through several OPC-UA bool variables.
 Using the example workflow shown in the diagram, the steps illustrate how Level-0 field inputs, PLC ladder logic, OPC-UA data structures, and Level-2/Level-3 applications interact in cyber range.

-#### Detailed Workflow Steps
+#### 4.1 Detailed Workflow Steps

-As shown the system design section, below diagram is an example to show the workflow steps of the PLC in the aviation cyber range :
+As introduced the system design diagram in previous section, below diagram is an example to show the workflow steps of the PLC in the aviation cyber range :

 ![](doc/img/s_09.png)

+` Figure-07: System Data Flow Diagram, version v_0.0.3 (2025)`

 **Step 1 — Field Sensors Update PLC Inputs** : Weather sensors and weather radar modules collect raw data (e.g., wind direction, visibility, precipitation).
 These values are written into the corresponding PLC Input Hash Table entries with the related data type (`int_16`, `float`, `bool` or `str`).